 HOW CAN COMMUNITY MEMBERS GIVE INPUT?

 We would love to hear from you!
-There are still some small additions to be made but we wanted to share this with you earlier before we send out a recommended final draft because balancing many cooks (i.e. voices from different groups is complex and takes time so please share any early comments you can now so we can get them in the final draft in early June.
+There are still some small additions to be made but we wanted to share this with you earlier before we send out a recommended final draft because balancing many cooks (i.e. voices from different groups is complex and takes time so please share any comments.

-- Are there any critical changes you think should be made before neighborhood and business groups consider adoption?
+- Are there any critical changes you think should be made?
 Are the pictures we chose telling the story?
 Are there things you really like or not?